microservices-march-2022/platform/docs/deploy-lab.md

 ## Create an Azure account and install resources

-This workshop uses Azure Container Apps as the cloud-based host for the NGINX application.
+This workshop uses Azure Container Apps as the cloud-based host for an NGINX webserver playing the role of the application.
 You'll need to create an Azure account and install the Azure CLI to complete this tutorial.

 > **NOTE**: While this tutorial uses Azure Container Apps, the concepts and techniques can be applied to any cloud-based host.